-Students who are admitted to Penn LPS Online may defer their matriculation for up to one year.
+To maintain admission to their program students must take a course during their first semester of study.
+If a student prefers to wait to begin classes they can defer their matriculation for up to one year.
 Students who wish to do so should notify Penn LPS Online of their intentions as early as possible.
 It is not necessary for officially deferred students to reapply.
-An applicant who has not registered for and completed courses within one year of acceptance will be required to reapply.